manuelvarzen/arjitkp.github.io/README.md

 *I am on an exploration to understand*

-* Data Science as a medium of story telling
+* Data Science to ask question, to seek answer and to tell a story about.
 * Synthetic/Computational/Generative Creativity
 * Creating art out of mathematics and code